100% grass fed and finished beef different from grain fed beef? Yes, it is! LEARN MORE HERE.

 If you are interested in learning more about raw milk history and laws, I recommend the very informative videos created by Nourishing Liberty or perusing the realmilk.com website.

 PS: Miller’s Bio Farm believes in raw.
 But, more than that, we believe in choice.
-That’s why we are working to launch a line of lightly pasteurized and minimally processed A2/A2 dairy starting now, with more in the coming months.
+That’s why we offer raw dairy as well as lightly pasteurized and minimally processed A2/A2 dairy.
+We make the best of both, and the choice is yours!

 Raw Dairy